apache/cordova-ios/README.md

 A. The Base SDK for your project and PhoneGapLib must be exactly the same.
 Launch PhoneGapLib.xcodeproj (double-click on it in your project), and set its Base SDK to the same one in your project.

-**Q. I get an "no architectures to compile" error in PhoneGapLib when building for the Simulator in Xcode 4?**
+**Q. I get a "no architectures to compile" error in PhoneGapLib when building for the Simulator in Xcode 4.
+Help?**

 A. This was working in Xcode 3, but not 4.
 Add the architecture "i386" to VALID_ARCHS in the PhoneGapLib project (do it for All Configurations).
 This has been fixed in the latest codebase as of Feb 6th 2011.

 **Q. I've tried almost everything and Xcode fails to compile PhoneGapDelegate.m in PhoneGapLib.**

 A. Check whether there is a space in the path to PhoneGapLib, particularly if there's a space in your home folder name.
-Unfortunately at this time you either have to either change your home folder name (since PhoneGapLib is installed under it, in your Documents folder) or relocate PhoneGapLib to a location that has no space in the path (and make sure you update the PHONEGAPLIB Xcode variable in Xcode Preferences --> Source Trees)
+Unfortunately at this time you either have to change your home folder name (since PhoneGapLib is installed under it, in your Documents folder) or relocate PhoneGapLib to a location that has no space in the path (and make sure you update the PHONEGAPLIB Xcode variable in Xcode Preferences --> Source Trees)

 **Q. I want to have a project-specific copy of PhoneGapLib for my project, not a global one.
 How do I do this?**